← Back to SEO Guides

 Google’s algorithms analyze billions of searches to determine which type of content satisfies each query.

-Understanding this intent allows SEO professionals to create content that aligns with what users expect to see.
+Understanding this intent allows you to create content that aligns with what users expect to see.

 Why Search Intent Matters for SEO Rankings